vegaprotocol/documentation/docs/api/using-the-apis.md

 * [Multisig Control](./bridge/contracts/MultisigControl.md)
   * Handles verification of orders signed by a threshold of validators.
 * [Staking Bridge](./bridge/contracts/Vega_Staking_Bridge.md)
-  * Allows users to deposit and withdraw VEGA tokens for staking.
-The VEGA tokens are always controlled exclusively by the tokenholder, even when on the Staking Bridge.
+  * Allows users to deposit and withdraw governance tokens for staking.
+The governance tokens are always controlled exclusively by the tokenholder, even when on the Staking Bridge.
 Stake can be removed at any time by the tokenholder.
 * VEGA Token contract
   * ERC20 token smart contract.

-* Vesting contract
-  * All VEGA tokens are issued through this.
-Handles the linear vesting of VEGA tokens and allows users to stake VEGA they own (vested or not).
+For any smart contracts unique to a project using the Vega software, refer to the operator's documentation.

 ### Ethereum addresses
 <EthAddresses frontMatter={frontMatter} />